Sulemoore/AWS-Projects/Compute/Three-Tier Web App/Load-Balancer/Test Loadbalancer.md

 - Repeate the same process for App 2 but echo "This is App 2"

 ![Screenshot 2023-09-01 at 1 08 10 AM](https://github.com/Sulemoore/AWS-Projects/assets/101164153/bc04dca5-fc98-47a5-ad54-08692cc17c0d)

+## Testing

+- To Test, copy the endpoint address of the load balancer paste into a browser.
+Append `/index.html` to it and check.
+- Refresh to toggle between the 2 servers.